Keto Pumpkin Mousse is a four-ingredient no-bake dessert recipe. Use it to fill a pumpkin mousse pie.

 Several of their pie crust flavors would be delicious for a gluten free pumpkin mousse pie such as graham or ginger snaps.

-Or you can bake up your favorite keto pie crust and fill it with the pumpkin mousse after the crust cools.
+Since you're doing keto, then bake up your favorite keto pie crust and fill it with the pumpkin mousse after the crust cools.

 Place the pie in the freezer until the mousse freezes and then thaw on the countertop for 20 minutes so you can easily slice it.